 10 of 16

 The American Alpine Institute has rock climbing courses in Red Rock Canyon that will make it seem so easy to scale a sheer wall.
-You will actually learn how to hold your child's life by the end of a rope and then be forced to trust them with your own life.
+You will actually learn how to hold your children's life literally by the end of a rope and then be forced to trust them with your own life.
 The great outdoors and some quality family time never felt so risky.

 11 of 16